Unlike most retailers, Costco realizes most of its profit from membership fees. This will be the company’s first membership increase since 2011.

 Compared To The Competition

 Costco may have disappointed investors but it is not alone.
 J.C.
 Penney Co.
-Inc. (NYSE:JCPD) said it planned to close 140 stores recently.
+Inc. (NYSE:JCPC) said it planned to close 140 stores recently.
 Target Corp.
-(NYSE:TGTC) missed on both the top and bottom lines, Best Buy Co.
+(NYSE:TGTB) missed on both the top and bottom lines, Best Buy Co.
 Inc. (NYSE:BBYC) missed its mark and Moody's Analytics reported that the number of U.S. retailers listed as distressed had tripled over the last 6 years.

 Although Costco isn’t in the distressed category, those that are can wreak havoc on those that are not – through promotional pricing and other desperation tactics.
 According to Moody's Vice President Charlie O'Shea, "This leaves stronger firms with the choice of either competing in a race to the bottom, or giving up sales in order to preserve margin."